lilya2148/lilya2148.github.io/projects/_posts/2025-08-01-august-week-1.md

 categories: [projects]
 title: "August Week 1"
 ---
-✅ month review
+⬜ write one sincere substack for the month! → post manually!
-✅ month checklist
+⬜ Write one funny substack for the month! → post manually ⬜ 10 funny notes (ss)
-⬜ 40 funny substack notes
+⬜ schedule 10 funny notes (ss - channel 2)
-⬜ 1 funny substack
+⬜ 2 funny IGs (Channel 1 on buffer) (fake online classes/business making schemes)
-⬜ 8 funny IGs
+⬜ 2 funny IGs
-⬜ 40 EIELs
+⬜ 10 EIEL notes (ss)
-⬜ 1 substack post for mems
+⬜ schedule 10 EIEL notes to IG  (channel 3 in buffer)

 ### admin todos
 ⬜ … look at all your mcsweenies submissions and put them on IG! and on your blog